18th of July, 2025

 From 2014 to 2018, he was General Director of Strategic Research at the Belisario Domínguez Institute of the Senate of the Republic.

-Since the beginning of the current administration, as head of the Labor Policy and Institutional Relations Unit of the Ministry of Labor, he served as point of contact for the administration of the labor chapters of trade agreements.
+Since the start of the current administration, he has headed the Labor Policy and Institutional Relations Unit at the Ministry of Labor.

 He was in charge of negotiating disputes under the USMCA‘s Rapid Response Labor Mechanism, all of which were resolved through negotiation and agreement, without the need for arbitration panels or trade sanctions.